-A collaborative relationship and working alliance are central to our therapeutic approach.
-This approach is based on acceptance, compassion, non-judgement, empathy, confidentiality, deep listening, care, respect and the therapeutic relationship.
+My approach is based on acceptance, compassion, non-judgement, empathy, confidentiality, deep listening, care, respect and the therapeutic relationship.

 Humanistic and Integrative

-Relationship problems (sexuality, difficulties in forming or sustaining relationships, work-related stress, dealing with conflict in relationships, family issues).
+Relationship problems: sexuality, difficulties in forming or sustaining relationships, work-related stress, dealing with conflict in relationships, family issues.

-We work on an open-ended basis.
-The length of the therapy is something we will discuss as we proceed.
-Our fees are in line with current practice and are available on request.
+I work on an open-ended basis.
+The length of therapy is something we will discuss as we proceed.
+My fees are €70 per hour and credit/debit card facilities are available.
 A small number of clients’ attend the clinic on a pro bono basis.
 You can telephone The Mindfulness Clinic on 087-7989 301 and leave a message on the answering machine.
-We always endeavour to answer calls within 24 hours.
+I will return a telephone call within 24 hours.